 The service blueprint should be considered as the service process design.
 This allows the blueprint to be analysed using production tools.
-Through applying these to the blueprint efficiencies can be achieved which benefit both the supplier improve customer relationship management.
+Through applying these to the blueprint efficiencies can be achieved which could benefit both the supplier and improve customer relationship management.

-New services can be identified in a new way and this can be called 'Lifestyles'.
+New services can be identified in a different way and this can be called 'Lifestyles'.
 These would be identified earlier in the design process than the usual Concept stage of design but would then be the input into the design process and developed through established means.

-Recently, there has been speculation that the latest tools and techniques presented at conferences 'have not had the expected impact' (Lopez-Mesa 2004 and others) and are not being taken up by practitioners.
+Recently, there has been speculation that the latest tools and techniques presented at conferences 'have not had the expected impact' [Lopez-Mesa et al 2004 and others].
+The academic advances seem to be moving further beyond the reach of users and are not being taken up by practitioners.
 An advantage of that stated in this paper is that tried, tested and accepted tools are shown to be usable in a wider context to where they are currently used.
-This means that they are more likely to be adopted.
+This means that these workable tools are more likely to be adopted in these wider contexts.